Reflections on BSDEs: Main results

 \end{enumerate} To deduce existence and uniqueness within a class of processes of the BSDE above, one could just redefine the obstacle $\xi$ to be $-\infty$ on $[0,T)$, note that then $K^r = 0$ and $K^\ell_{-} = 0$, the representation \ref{cond::repre_Y} turns into

 and then refer to \Cref{thm::main} for the conditions that provide existence and uniqueness in case there exists $\hat\beta \in (0,\infty)$ with

 However, it is worthwhile to redo the \emph{a priori} estimates in \Cref{sec::a_priori} in this case as the contraction constants improve significantly.
+Let us also emphasise here that the techniques we employ to establish well-posedness for BSDEs do not depend on It\^o's formula, and extending them to BSDEs with a multi-dimensional generator and terminal condition is straightforward.
 The constants we want to control in the contraction argument to prove well-posedness of \ref{BSDE1}--\ref{BSDE2} become

 The following is our main well-posedness result for BSDEs.
 We defer its proof to the end of \Cref{sec::existence_rbsde}.

 \begin{theorem} Suppose that $(X,\G,T,\xi,f,C)$ is standard data for some $\hat\beta \in (0,\infty)$ and $\xi = -\infty$ on $[0,T)$.